 Lunar New Year, also known as Chinese New Year or Spring Festival, is celebrated by billions of people around the world.

-(Download your Year of the Snake Coloring Page)
+(Download your Year of the Fire Horse Coloring Page)

 The Chinese Zodiac classification includes 12 animals, one assigned to each year.
 These include the Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.

 Though the snake may be scary in many Western cultures, it’s celebrated and revered in Eastern cultures.
-The snake is a symbol of good luck, rebirth, and regality.
+The Fire Horse is a symbol of energy, freedom, and forward momentum.
 It’s also associated with intelligence, resilience, and love.

 The festival has a history of over 3,000 years.
 While celebrations vary by country and culture, themes of prosperity, happiness, and health are present in all.
 Connecting with family is a vital part of the celebration.